sudara/alonetone/README.markdown

 ### Setup alonetone on localhost

+1) Clone the app

+2) bundle install

-Create a database, and load the db/seeds with:
+3) Create a database, and load the db/seeds with:

       rake db:setup

-alonetone uses 4 config files that are automagically created (see lib/tasks/) the first time you run any rake task.
+Note: alonetone uses 4 config files that are automagically created (see lib/tasks/) the first time you run any rake task.

       alonetone.yml (contains the application "secret" and app-specific settings)